 Two Notes Le Lead is our top pick for the best guitar preamp pedal.
 This feature-packed red stompbox is a tube-driven equivalent of moving your rig to the pedalboard.
 It features excellent engineering, impressive high-gain amp tones, and realistic speaker simulation.
 Between the two preamp channels, MIDI compatibility, onboard I/O, and Wall of Sound III, Le Lead is the ultimate preamp pedal, especially for rock and metal guitarists.

-Xotic’s original BB Preamp/Drive pedal has been the ‘secret sauce’ of numerous guitar players over the years.
+Our choice for the best budget preamp pedals is Xotic’s BB Preamp v1.5.
+Their original BB Preamp/Drive pedal has been the ‘secret sauce’ of numerous guitar players over the years.
 The new v1.5 offers the same iconic tone with a new look and some additional features.
 From a tasty gain boost for a singing lead tone to a pristine and transparent clean tone, the BB Preamp v1.5 delivers a tone-juice that makes every guitar sound more musical.

 Josh Scott has scored another win with the JHS Effects Colour Box V2.
 This funky stompbox sounds fantastic no matter what you throw at it.
 It handles boost, EQ, OD, and fuzz with unmatched flair, but it does an equally stellar job as a DI or a tone-shaping device for acoustic and electric guitars.
 With the innovation, warmth, and versatility that the Colour Box V2 brings to the table, it was a shoo-in for the KGR Editor’s Choice.